The disturbing rise of racist robots

 Heart of darkness

 Are robots racist?
 For all the talk of machine learning, the bias in AI computers proves that they cannot learn like humans: they don’t understand morality, or institutional discrimination, or other unequal forces that shape society.
-We must beware of giving power and knowledge to something that is so hard and coldly rational, without a shred of human warmth.

 - Should we stop developing artificial intelligence?